marcosgomesneto/typing-simulator/README.md

 The **Typing Simulator** plugin is tailored for live presentations or video tutorials, offering a seamless way to simulate the typing of pre-written code.
 This feature proves invaluable by eliminating the risk of typos during presentations, allowing you to focus on your speech and presentation rather than worrying about the code input.

 You can also use this extension to impress your boss or your friends 😄.
-Activate `Auto` mode, and simply start typing any key to see your code materialize effortlessly.
+Activate `Manual` mode, and simply start typing any key to see your code materialize effortlessly.

 Did you like the extension?
 Please give me a star ⭐ on this project on github and contribute to the project.